adam-mrachek/polls-2020/NOTES.md

 User can view all candidates in a poll by entering corresponding number.
  - ie. "Enter number to view all candidates in a poll."

+ What is a poll?

+ A poll has a list of candidates.
+ A poll has a number related to each candidate.
+ A poll has a name.